Know Your Brain: Basal Ganglia

 There is also a circuit within the basal ganglia called the indirect pathway, which involves the subthalamic nucleus and leads to the increased suppression of unwanted movements.
 It is thought that a balance between activity in these two pathways may facilitate smooth movement.

 Again, this is just one perspective on basal ganglia function, and despite the importance the basal ganglia are thought to have in movement, there is still much we need to learn to fully understand their contribution to it.
 We can see the importance of the basal ganglia to movement, however, when we look at cases where the basal ganglia have been damaged.
 In Parkinson's disease, for example, dopaminergic neurons of the substantia nigra degenerate.
-When this happens, the ability of the basal ganglia to inhibit contradictory movements is affected.
+When this happens, the ability of the basal ganglia to cause the release of inhibition necessary to make a movement may be impaired.
 This may cause individuals with Parkinson's disease to have difficulty initiating movements, resulting in some of the symptoms associated with Parkinson's disease like rigidity and slow movement.

 On the other hand, in a disorder like Huntington's disease, degeneration of basal ganglia circuits causes the inhibitory capabilities of the basal ganglia to be diminished.
 This may lead to the excessive activation of movement-related circuits, causing the jerky and writhing involuntary movements seen in Huntington's disease.